Jim Webb: Awards and decorations

 In 1980, Webb was interviewed for Vietnam: The Ten Thousand Day War, a Canadian television documentary about the Vietnam War.
 In one segment, he discussed how hard it was to adjust to arriving in Vietnam: "We stepped off an air conditioned plane, where I just watched a first-run movie, and you know, this German stewardess says, 'Have a nice war.

 In the October 13, 2015, CNN Democratic Debate, when asked, "Which enemy are you most proud of?", Webb stated, "I'd have to say, the enemy soldier that threw the grenade that wounded me, but he's not around right now to talk to."

-In a November 19, 2006 appearance on Meet the Press, Webb told host Tim Russert, "I'm one of these people who – there aren't many of us – who can still justify for you the reasons that we went into Vietnam, however screwed up the strategy got."
+In a November 19, 2006 appearance on Meet the Press, Webb told host Tim Russert, "I'm one of these people who—there aren't many of us—who can still justify for you the reasons that we went into Vietnam, however screwed up the strategy got."

 Post-military career

 James Webb as Assistant Secretary of Defense, 1984.

-Webb attended Georgetown Law Center from 1972 to 1975, graduating with a Juris Doctor degree.
+Webb attended Georgetown Law Center from 1972 to 1975, graduating with a JD.
 While at Georgetown, he wrote his first book, Micronesia and U.S. Pacific Strategy.

-From 1977 to 1981, Webb worked on the staff of the House Committee on Veterans Affairs.
+From 1977 to 1981, Webb worked on the staff of the House Committee on Veterans' Affairs.
 During this time, he also represented veterans pro-bono.
 Webb taught at the Naval Academy and was criticized for a 1979 article published in Washingtonian magazine, titled "Women Can't Fight" (see "2006 Senate campaign" below).
 He attended the 1980 Republican National Convention in Detroit and led the Pledge of Allegiance in the opening session.